 Help To Buy ISA vs Lifetime ISA

-The Lifetime ISA offers clear advantages over the Help to Buy ISA for first-time buyers, so long as you meet the criteria.
-Here we explain everything you need to know about both schemes and what to consider in deciding the best option for you.
+A Lifetime ISA offers clear advantages over the Help to Buy ISA for first-time buyers, so long as you meet the criteria.

 What is the Help to Buy ISA?